kotikotprojects/aiodatalite/docs/fetch.rst

 .. important::

-    More information regarding the ``datalite.fetch`` functions can be found in the API reference.
+    More information regarding the ``aiodatalite.fetch`` functions can be found in the API reference.